Shadowzone (film): Plot

 NASA Captain Hickock arrives at Jackass Flats Proving Ground, a subterranean research facility.
 Mostly abandoned in 1962, it now houses “Project Shadowzone”.
 Hickock has been sent to investigate the death of a Shadowzone test subject and Tommy Shivers, the last of the maintenance staff, escorts him through the facility where they meet Dr. Erhardt, the second in command under Dr. Van Fleet.
-She introduces Dr. Kidwell, Wiley (the sole computer engineer) and finally Dr. Jonathan Van Fleet.
+She introduces Dr. Kidwell, Wiley (the sole computer engineer), and finally Dr. Jonathan Van Fleet.
 The experiment consists of inducing extended deep sleep (EDS) in the two remaining patients while they’re in sleep chambers.
-Hickock insists the test be done again with all the same parameters, only longer this time, to prove it isn’t life threatening and Van Fleet reluctantly complies.
+To prove it isn’t life threatening, Hickock insists the test be done again with all the same parameters, only longer this time, and Van Fleet reluctantly complies.
 The male subject’s veins begin to swell and eventually his head explodes.
 The computer system malfunctions and blows the site’s main power transformer causing an emergency shut down, sealing off the lab.

-Van Fleet, Kidwell and Hickock enter the test lab and move the female subject’s sleep chamber into the computer lab when Wiley notices a 5th life form present on the heat signature screen.
-Erhardt tells them to get out, that “John Doe” has arrived.
+Van Fleet, Kidwell, and Hickock enter the test lab and move the female subject’s sleep chamber into the computer lab when Wiley notices a fifth life form present on the heat-signature screen.
+Erhardt tells them to get out and that “John Doe” has arrived.
 Van Fleet seals himself in the lab and is attacked and killed.
 Erhardt explains their sleep experiment uncovered a gateway through the unconscious mind to a parallel dimension where they made contact with a life form (dubbed John Doe).
 She theorizes that John Doe has entered their dimension through the remaining male test subject.
-Wiley finds John Doe is no longer on the lab’s heat signature and theorizes the creature can expand/contract its molecular structure at will, (essentially a shapeshifter) and escaped through a drain pipe.
-The creature, also mildly radioactive, triggers the site’s emergency airlock installed as a failsafe for the nuclear research done in the 60’s, sealing them underground.
-Wiley and Hickock go to fix the transformer and Shivers and Kidwell go to get the site cook Mrs. Cutter, while Erhardt stays with the female subject (who cannot be woken until the main power’s restored) to monitor her.
+Wiley finds John Doe is no longer on the lab’s heat signature and theorizes the creature can expand and contract its molecular structure at will (making it essentially a shapeshifter) and escaped through a drain pipe.
+The creature, also mildly radioactive, triggers the site’s emergency airlock, installed as a failsafe for the nuclear research done in the ’60s, sealing them underground.
+Wiley and Hickock go to fix the transformer and Shivers and Kidwell go to get the site cook, Mrs. Cutter, while Erhardt stays with Jenna, the female subject (who cannot be woken until the main power is restored), to monitor her.